e16din/memory-orm/README.md

 ```

 Finally, in the case you don't know if an item does not exists in your DB, you can use the `saveOrUpdate` method that check if an item with the same id exists.
 (Your table need to declare explicitely an id field for this to work)

+## under development

+The code base is constantly under improvement, and new features are still to come.
+For now, writing and fetching in a different thread is under development.
+You can look into the methods `saveInBackground()` and `fetch...InBackground()`